Programs for International Teaching Assistants

 Preparation (education and orientation)

-Since 1980, Drexel University has offered a summer intensive orientation program for new international teaching assistants, providing intensive instruction in language, pedagogy, and culture of the American classroom.
-The primary goal of this program is to orient new graduate assistants to the United States and ready them for their tasks in the academic year.
+Since 1980, Drexel University has offered a summer intensive orientation program for new international teaching assistants, providing intensive instruction in language, pedagogy, and culture of the North American classroom.
+The primary goal of this program is to orient new graduate teaching assistants to the United States and ready them for their tasks in the academic year.

 Testing and Screening